Modeling Higher-Order Interactions in Sparse and Heavy-Tailed Neural Population Activity: Introduction

-One of the most striking features related to higher-order interactions (HOIs) is the sparse yet widespread distribution of neural activity.
-Spike-count histograms for the number of simultaneously active neurons often exhibit widespread distributions, with notably longer tails for probabilities in highly synchronous states compared to independent or pairwise MaxEnt models \cite{Tkacik_etal_2014,Montani_etal_2009}.
-This underscores the importance of HOIs.
-Furthermore, the presence of highly variable probabilities leads to increased heat capacity (i.e., the variance of log probabilities).
-This indicates that the HOIs facilitate neural systems transitioning to highly fluctuating regimes, which may manifest as a critical state of the systems \cite{Tkacik_etal_2015_thermodynamics}.

-At the same time, spike-count distributions of neurons in various brain regions exhibit sparsity.
-Evidence for this can be appreciated in the spike-count histogram of individual neurons, such as retinal ganglion cells \cite{Berry_etal_1997_retinal_ganglion}, V1 neurons \cite{Schwartz_etal_2004}, and primary auditory cortex neurons \cite{MOSHITCH_NELKEN_2014}.
+One of the most striking features of neural activities involving HOIs is the widespread and heavy-tailed nature of their distribution.
+Here, by the widespread or non-concentrated distribution, we mean one whose density takes on a non-zero and finite value at every point within its support.
+Spike-count histograms for the number of simultaneously active neurons often exhibit widespread distributions, with notably distinct tails reflecting probabilities of highly synchronous states compared to independent or pairwise MaxEnt models \citep{Tkacik_etal_2014, Montani_etal_2009, Ganmor_etal_2011}.
+Another important feature involving HOIs is sparseness.
+In this study, we consider nonnegative, right-tailed distributions sparse if their dominant peak is concentrated at zero.
+Evidence of the sparse activity can be found in the spike-count histogram of individual neurons, such as retinal ganglion cells \citep{Berry_etal_1997_retinal_ganglion}, V1 neurons \citep{Schwartz_etal_2004}, and primary auditory cortex neurons \citep{MOSHITCH_NELKEN_2014}.
 Population-level histograms of neural activity also display sparse profiles.
-Neurons are only sparsely active over time, with the duration of a state in which all neurons are silent being significantly longer than the prediction made by the pairwise MaxEnt model in both in vitro \cite{Ganmor_etal_2011,Tkacik_etal_2014,Shimazaki_etal_2015} and in vivo \cite{Montani_etal_2009,Ohiorhenuan_etal_2010,Chettih_and_Harvey_2019} studies.
-The study in \cite{Shimazaki_etal_2015} showed that the simultaneous silence is a dominant factor representing the HOIs, resulting in the alternating structure with positive pairwise, negative triple-wise, positive quadruple-wise interactions and so on when the activity is represented by $(0,1)$.
+Neurons are only sparsely active over time, with the duration of a state in which all neurons are silent being significantly longer than the prediction made by the pairwise MaxEnt model in both in vitro \citep{Ganmor_etal_2011, Tkacik_etal_2014, Shimazaki_etal_2015} and in vivo \citep{Montani_etal_2009, Ohiorhenuan_etal_2010, Chettih_and_Harvey_2019, shomali_etal_2023_uncovering} studies.
+Figure \ref{fig:MODELS_MARRE_MAX_ENT} illustrates a population spike-count histogram of neural population activity, along with predictions from the independent and pairwise homogeneous MaxEnt models.
+Notably, the MaxEnt models struggle to capture the entire distribution, including the frequency of the total silence and the tail, emphasizing the necessity of modeling structured HOIs.